//legal

 We use personal data for the following purposes:

-• Communicating with you by e‑mail, telephone or other medium regarding the Service, updates, changes or offers (if you have consented, or where otherwise permitted);
+• communicating with you regarding the Service, updates, changes or offers (where consented or otherwise permitted);

-• Marketing communications where consent has been given or permissible under law;
+• marketing communications where consent has been given or permitted under law;

 5.2 Profiling & Automated Decision‑Making